top of page

 - If your child has a wet cough or a cough that is worsened by physical activity, they should not attend class.

 - Do not send your child to class with a cold.
 To some it is "just a cold" but to others it can be more serious.
-Please be considerate of our community with compromised immune systems.
+Please be considerate of our community members with compromised immune systems.

 Covid Sick Policy